mercadopago/devsite-docs/guides/notifications/ipn/inperson-order-query.en.md

 >
 > Troubleshooting
 >
-> Learn what to do when you donñt receive notifications.
+> Learn what to do when you don't receive notifications.
 >
 > [Troubleshooting](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/ipn/troubleshooting)